agera-edc/MinimumViableDataspaceOld/docs/developer/decision-records/2022-05-10-dataspace-communication/README.md

 1. The Client for Participant A (which could be EDC, or any other application) sends a request to Participant B's API.
 The client needs access to Participant A's Private Key to sign a JWS.
 It also sends a time-limited bearer token granting access to its Identity Hub.
 2. Participant B retrieves the DID Document based on the DID URI contained in the JWS.
 3. Participant B authenticates the request by validating the JWS signature against the public key in the DID Document.
+4. Participant B retrieves the Self-description Document based on the URL contained in the DID Document.
-4. Participant B finds Participant A's Identity Hub URL in the DID Document.
+5. Participant B finds Participant A's Identity Hub URL in the Self-description Document.
 It authorizes the request by obtaining VCs for Participant A at its Identity Hub, using the bearer token sent initially by Participant A.
-5. Participant A's Identity Hub verifiies the bearer token validity.
+6. Participant A's Identity Hub verifies the bearer token validity.
-6. Participant A's Identity Hub returns Participant A's Verifiable Credentials.
+7. Participant A's Identity Hub returns Participant A's Verifiable Credentials.
-7. Participant B applies its access policy for the given service.
+8. Participant B applies its access policy for the given service.
 This applies expiration dates and Certificate Revocation Lists to filter valid Verifiable Credentials, and rules specific to a given service.
 For example, the caller must be a dataspace participant (i.e. have a valid Verifiable Credential signed by the Dataspace Authority, that establishes its dataspace membership).
-8. Participant B returns the service response if the request was successfully authorized, otherwise, an error response.
+9. Participant B returns the service response if the request was successfully authorized, otherwise, an error response.
 Depending on the flow, the response can be synchronously or asynchronously returned.

 ### Dataspace enrollment flow